 The District’s Holiday Boat Parade

-The Wharf in Washington D.C. hosts an annual holiday boat parade of lights filled with family fun.
+The Wharf in Washington, D.C., hosts an annual holiday boat parade of lights filled with holiday events and holiday themed activities for the whole family.
 If you’re craving food and refreshments, head to the Waterfront Beer and Wine Garden or make some s’mores at the Camp Wharf fire pit before the parade begins.

 Kids can meet Santa and ice skate on the picturesque property, too.
 During the parade, festive boats decorated by their owners pass by the Wharf through the Washington Channel, all leading up to a spectacular fireworks show.
 You can also listen to live musical acts during the 3-hour event.